trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 ## What is Ethereum?

+More than a database, Ethereum allows you run programs in a blockchain's trusted environment.
 Ethereum adds a virtual machine, called the **EVM (Ethereum Virtual Machine)**, on top of the blockchain.
 The EVM allows code to be verified and executed on the blockchain.
-This code is called a Smart Contract (more on these below).
+This code is contained in Smart Contracts (more on these below).

-Rather than just tracking account balances, the Ethereum blockchain uses the same methods to keep the state of the EVM on the blockchain.
+Rather than just tracking account balances, Ethereum uses the same methods to keep the state of the EVM on the blockchain.
 All nodes process smart contracts to verify the integrity of the contracts themselves their outputs.

-Ethereum's main chain, called Mainnet, is a public blockchain.
-This means it's very secure, as anyone from the public can add a device and begin verifying transactions.
-A tradeoff to this is that any data you put on the chain, including your account balances and transactions, are public.

-*Wait, all the data is public?
-What if I want it kept private?* Glad you asked!
-Sounds like you could use an enterprise Ethereum chain.

-### Private/Enterprise Networks

-Companies can start their own Ethereum networks by...
-(TODO: Awaiting word on whether we recommend certain private chains).
-These networks and their data are private.
-Because they're generally smaller, these networks can also process transactions faster.

-### Test Networks

-Another special type of chain on the Ethereum network is a test network.
-These can be local simulations of the blockchain (esentially your local LAMP install vs. a Linux server) or live, public test networks.
-The two test networks currently running are Ropsten and Kovan.

-**Ropsten** is the official public testnet, used for testing Ethereum applications in the wild before finally deploying to Mainnet.

-**Kovan** is a testnet that uses a consensus method called "proof of authority".
-This means its transactions are validated by select members, leading to a consistent 4 second block time.
-The supply of Ether on this testnet is also controlled to mitigate spam attacks.
-Information on this chain is public.

 ## What is a Smart Contract?